The Power Vista will host the annual "Eggstravaganza" on April 5.

 Visitors of all ages enjoy the hands-on experience as they learn about hydroelectricity and the historic role it has played in the Niagara Frontier.

 In summer 2013, the Niagara Power Vista Visitors Center turned 50!
-Come visit us and get a little nostalgic with our "Walk Through Time" photo display, sign our Anniversary Card, receive a button, enjoy the interactive exhibits and help us reach our goal of greeting our 7 millionth visitor by the end of 2013!
+Come visit us and get a little nostalgic with our "Walk Through Time" photo display, sign our Anniversary Card, and enjoy the interactive exhibits.
+Anniversary Card messages will be included in a Power Vista time capsule to be buried at the end of its 50th anniversary year, next July!

 New to the Niagara Power Vista is the QR code tour.
 This audio tour provides mobile access to over 20 exhibits, and works with both traditional cell phones (dial 716- 796-0135) and the latest smartphones (scan the QR codes with a QR Code Reader).
 Learn more about this interactive new addition to the Power Vista…